bcjaeger/table.glue/README.md

 #> [1] "The mean (SD) of mpg is 20.1 (6.03) "
 ```

-This gets the job done\!
-Still, the code may be a little hard to read
+This gets the job done!
+Still, the code may be a little hard to read for
-for a user who isn’t a grizzled `paste()` veteran.
-This is where the
+a user who isn’t a grizzled `paste()` veteran.
+This is where the `glue`
-`glue` package is really useful.
+package is really useful.

 ### Use `glue()`